Posted on 03:24, September 1st, 2009 by Emotivate Project

-The Emotivate @ Trefforest Underpass Project was project managed by Cllr Jonathan Bishop, the Town Councillor for Treforest when the project was delivered, and co-founder of Glamorgan Blended Learning Ltd, which co-ordinates the Emotivate Projects.
+The Emotivate @ Trefforest Underpass Project was project managed by Cllr Jonathan Bishop, the Town Councillor for Treforest when the project was delivered, and co-founder of the Crocels Community Media Group, which co-ordinates the Emotivate Projects.

 The aim of this project was to produce two unique murals on the two sides of an underpass in the heart of Trefforest that was severely vandalised and a local crime spot.
 The mural were designed and created by local young people for their local communities with support advice and guidance from a professional artist.
 The designs reflected their interpretations of the environment and society they live in and the changes they would like to make.